 We have a variety of ways to communicate with our families.
-A wealth of information is contained on our website.
-You can access any of the services below from our home page http://sms.rock-hill.k12.sc.us The Falcon Flyer is a weekly newsletter for all Sullivan Middle School families.
-Please ensure that we have your correct email address so you can receive the weekly updates via the Falcon Flyer.
+A wealth of information is contained on our website. http://sms.rock-hill.k12.sc.us

+The Falcon Flyer is a weekly newsletter for all Sullivan Middle School families.
+Please ensure that we have your correct email address so you can receive the weekly news.
 To update your contact information and email, please contact the registrar.

-If you are not receiving our newsletter, please check your junk/spam folder in your email account.
 We also encourage all parents/guardians to join our social media.
 Please use the links below to access our social media: